 Women report being looked at as apathetic or abnormal when they disclose that they don't have or want children.
 It can also be harmful and awkward when others assume they have children.
 If you drill it down, Mother's Day is about celebrating women who have nurtured others through growth periods.
 It isn't a day to impose shame and guilt because of your own preferences.
 Be kind to others and practice cultural acceptance, which "involves positively receiving and/or welcoming another person's way of being" (Carter, 2018, p.
 17).
-Think of motherhood like sexual preference.
+Think of motherhood as sexual preference.
 What happens in someone else's bedroom and with someone else's body is their decision.

 Tip: If you feel shame from someone about your decision to not have children, call it out gently.
 Of course, ignorance is bliss.
 The offender may not have ever imagined meeting a woman who doesn't want children, so you don't want to exchange one shaming comment for another.
 However, you do want to bring their bias to their awareness.